Phone-GWP-group

 Supply chain packaging should not be confused with what is termed "opportunistic reuse", whereby items intended to be single trip are reused

-Examples of this in practice include the (surprisingly common) re-use of wooden pallets until they become damaged, or corrugated boxes that have been used to ship specific components then being re-used to send other products or parts to another point on the supply chain.
+Examples of this in practice include the (surprisingly common) reuse of wooden pallets until they become damaged, or corrugated boxes that have been used to ship specific components, then being reused to ship other products or parts to another point in the supply chain.

-Whilst not within the scope of returnable packaging, this does actually present an opportunity for many organisations that may not be ready to fully committing to a closed loop reusable setup.
+Whilst not within the scope of returnable packaging, this does present an opportunity for many organisations that may not be fully ready to commit to a closed-loop reusable set-up.

-There is a number of points where the use of these types of packaging cross over, whilst there are others where one type is more prevalent than the other.
+There are some points where the use of these packaging types overlaps, whilst there are others where one type is more prevalent than the other.

-However, single trip tends to be most commonly used for shipment of finished goods to the end consumer (even if this is via a retail outlet or distribution network), partly due to the marketing opportunity this may provide, and also the customer burden of returning the pack.
+However, single-trip is most commonly used for the shipment of finished goods to end consumers (even if this is via a retail outlet or distribution network), partly due to the marketing opportunity it may provide and the customer burden of returning the pack.

-Multi-trip containers and packs are more frequently (although not always) used for in-plant movement of parts and components (i.e. line side totes and handling containers), and are becoming prevalent in recycling applications too.
+Multi-trip containers and packs are more frequently (although not always) used for in-plant movement of parts and components (e.g., line-side totes and handling containers).
+They are becoming prevalent in recycling applications as well.

-There are a number of benefits of using single trip packaging, and that is why it is still popular across a wide range of industries and applications.
+There are several benefits to using single-trip packaging, which is why it remains popular across a wide range of industries and applications.

-Firstly, the upfront cost of purchasing the packaging is lower, due to the lighter weight, more cost-effective materials (i.e. corrugated cardboard) that it is manufactured from.
+Firstly, the upfront cost of purchasing the packaging is lower due to its lighter weight and the more cost-effective materials (e.g., corrugated cardboard) it is manufactured from.

-This point is further enhanced by the fact that less packaging is also required in the short term, as there is not the need for the (potentially) empty return containers that are part of the returnable “loop”.
+The point is further enhanced by the fact that less packaging is also required in the short term, as there is no need for the (potentially) empty return containers that are part of the returnable “loop”.

-This not only makes the inventory easier to manage – and can even allow for a just in time stock holding service to be used – but also cuts down the need for collaboration (and the investment / effort this requires) from all entities within the supply chain.
+This not only makes the inventory easier to manage and can even enable a just-in-time stock holding service, but also reduces the need for collaboration (and the investment and effort this requires) across all entities within the supply chain.

-A final advantage that single trip packaging is also inherently more flexible.
-If a product changes and a different size is required, once the existing stock is used a new version can be implemented immediately.
+A final advantage is that single-trip packaging is also inherently more flexible.
+If a product changes and a different size is required, once the existing stock is used, a new version can be implemented immediately.

-This also means it is easier to design / engineer specific characteristics into your packaging if required.
+This also means it is easier to design and engineer specific characteristics into your packaging if required.

 Single trip corrugated packaging